byronwang93/byronwang93/README.md

 ### ☀️ Contact Me ☀️

-I'm also always open to meeting new developers so if you want to connect or chat, feel free to reach me at byronwang93@gmail.com or connect with me at https://www.linkedin.com/in/byronwang93/!
+I'm also always open to meeting new people so if you want to connect or chat, feel free to reach me at byronwang93@gmail.com or connect with me at https://www.linkedin.com/in/byronwang93/!
+Whether you're a current or aspiring developer OR just someone who appreciates a cup of coffee, let's chat! :)

 <!--
 **byronwang93/byronwang93** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.